 num_tablets_in_table = num_tablets_per_node * num_nodes_at_table_creation_time

-In the diagram above, the YSQL table is split into 16 shards.
+In the preceding diagram, the YSQL table is split into 16 shards.
 This can be achieved by using the

 SPLIT INTO 16 TABLETS clause as a part of the